MeetMuaz/backend-assessment/README.md

 ## Backend-assessment API
-🚀 🔥 A RESTful API for blogging platform that allows users to create, read,
+🚀 🔥 A RESTful API for blogging platform that allows users to create, read, update and delete (CRUD) 📕📗📘📙 blogs, The API also support user authentication and authorization, allowing users to create and manage their own blog.

 ## ✨ Features